Updated: Apr 29

 It not only affected my career, but it shook me to the core.
 During shut down in New York, when we truly had to be inside, I was literally afraid to cross my threshold.
-I was afraid to get the mail, I was afraid to go to the doctor, I was afraid to do the laundry.
-The air was my enemy, my possible enemy.
-I was pretty freaked out.
-So, I stayed in a lot and did a lot of thinking.
-And in that time, I started to understand more why people decide to leave this earth.
-Because you get to a point where you say what’s the point?
-What is the purpose of my life?
-And who am I?
+I was afraid to get the mail, go to the doctor, and do the laundry.
+The air was my possible enemy.
+Because I was so freaked out, I stayed in and did a lot of thinking.
+During that time, I began to understand why people decide to leave this world.
+You get to a point where you say what’s the point, what is the purpose of my life, and who am I?
 What am I if I'm not singing?
-So, you kind of go through all of that along with mourning not being able to be with people, new people, and the people that you know.
+You kind of go through all of that along with mourning not being able to be with new people, and the people that you know.
 So, I experienced a lot of emotions all at once.
 Lots of fear and mourning.
 It truly has impacted how we move forward.
-But, once you get to the bottom of that emotion to the point where it scares you, you have to decide whether or not you're going to survive it.
-So, once you decide that you're going to survive the storm, you must then brush yourself off and you say, “OK, I know I still want to be here.
-I know I love life and I'm gonna figure out a way to make this work”.
-So, this is the gift that it gives you is time to think.
+Nevertheless, once you reach the bottom of that emotion and it scares you, you have to decide whether you're going to survive it.
+In other words, once you decide you're going to survive the storm, you then have to brush yourself off and say, "OK, I know I still want to be here.".
+After all, I love life, and I know I'm going to find a way to make this work.
+The gift that it gives you is time to think.

 photo by: Alex Logaiski http://alexlogaiski.com/

-So when I looked at everything that was going on through a different perspective, I began to think to myself, there's a lot of things that I didn't have time for before COVID so let me look at that.
-Let me learn how to use a digital audio work station.
-Let me figure out what type of microphones are going to work best for me in my small studio apartment.
-I thought to myself, let me figure out how to use “Logic Pro”.
-Or what other exotic beautiful melodies I can hear from around the world that will make me feel connected.
-What tools can I use to help me write new music? how do I grow?
-When this is over, how can I be a lotus in the mud and come out of this with my pedals blooming?
-How do I do that?
-So in that way, I guess COVID has been sort of a gift if there is such a thing.
+When I began to look at everything that was going on through a new perspective, I began to think there were a lot of things I wasn't able to do before COVID, so let me take a look at those.
+My goal is to learn how to use an audio workstation.
+I'm figuring out what kind of microphones are going to work best in my small apartment.
+I thought to myself, let me learn how to use 'Logic Pro'.
+Alternatively, I can listen to other melodies from around the world that are beautiful and exotic that will make me feel connected.
+In addition, I thought about what tools I could use to help me write new music?
+What is the best way to grow?
+In the end, how can I be a lotus in the mud and come out of this with my pedals blooming?
+What can I do?
+In this sense, COVID has been a gift, if there is such a thing.

 I feel like it replaces the death and the morning of what was and gives me hope for what can be.
-I also make time to connect with my other single friends and talk about what we're going through.
-We talk about how do we grow and love ourselves through this.
-It's been really beautiful to be able to zoom in with other singers and creative people and to stay open to what the universe Is trying to teach us at this time.
+I also make time to connect with my other single friends.
+We talk about how we can grow to love ourselves through this.
+Being able to zoom in with other singers and creative people at this time is beautiful.

-I believe the earth is not really through with us right now.
-Is a good time to just take inventory and see what it means to be adrift.
+Additionally, it's a good time to take inventory and see what it means to be adrift.
 But overall, it's been good.
-There are things that I still can't see clearly and I don't know what's gonna happen a year or two from now.
-I mean I could be living in my car.
-I don't know.
-But, if that is the case then so be it.
-I just want to be like water.
-I want to be me, fluid.
+There are things that I still can't see clearly, and I don't know what's goanna happen a year or two from now.
+Who knows, I could be living in my car, I don't know.
+But if that is the case, then so be it.
+I just want to be like water, fluid.
 I will not let the confines of what I think to be or what I used to think drive me crazy.
 I must be open to this new existence because there are so many ways to exist.
 The only thing that needs to change is my mind.

 This particular piece felt like a movie for my ears and my soul.
 I just played it over and over again because of how she treated the track, painted the music, and told her story.
 It's all about the message in the story and her message was just beautiful.
-You see, it was a couple of years ago when I heard this song.
-I was going through Instagram trying to hang on for dear life and noticed that she was giving a songwriting course.
-Then I thought, this is the answer to my prayer!
+A couple of years ago when I heard this song, I was going through Instagram trying to hang on for dear life and noticed that she was giving a songwriting course.
+I thought to myself, this is the answer to my prayer!
 This is what I needed but didn't realize I needed it!
 So long story short, I'm taking a course from her now.
 It's a virtual course called “The heart of expression”.
-It is so nourishing on so many levels.
+It's nourishing on so many levels.
 I've learned that there are so many ways to write.
-She comes from a sacred place in her knowledge and experience.
-The way that she shares it is truly a blessing.
+She comes from a sacred place in her knowledge and experience and the way that she shares it is truly a blessing.

-Because of this course, I'm praying that I will be able to write the record that I've been wanting to write All my life.
-So, we'll see what happens.
+With this course, I hope to be able to write the record that I have been wanting to write all my life, so we'll see what happens.
 That’s why I say I'm four months pregnant.
 I pray that I will continue well after the course is over and that I will practice every single day.
 It's such a beautiful thing that it doesn't feel like practice, it feels like playing with your soul.
 It feels like you're bouncing on a balloon and you're just letting out the air and you're just flying.
 Kind of like you're holding on and you're just trying to remember it all.
 It's such a beautiful experience.
-So, I'm hoping after all that, I'll be able to record something from my home, release that to the world and see what happens.
+I'm hoping after all that, I'll be able to record something from my home, release that to the world, and see what happens.

-I just completed something for “The National Endowment for the arts https://www.arts.gov/news/2020/virtual-concert-celebrates-2020-nea-jazz-masters-august-20-2020.
+Now Lisa, you just did an amazing event online.
+Tell me about that?
+Yes, I just completed something for “The National Endowment for the arts.
 It was a Virtual tribute concert Honoring 4 wonderful jazz musicians.
-The honorees were Dorthaan Kirk https://www.arts.gov/video/nea-jazz-masters-tribute-dorthaan-kirk, Bobby McFerrin, http://bobbymcferrin.com/ Roscoe Mitchell https://www.ecmrecords.com/artists/1435045892/roscoe-mitchell, and Reggie Workman, https://www.discogs.com/artist/135874-Reggie-Workman hosted by SFJAZZ Founder & Executive Artistic Director Randall Kline.
-The NEA Jazz Master event was hosted by Dee Dee Bridgewater https://en.wikipedia.org/wiki/Dee_Dee_Bridgewater and the musical director was, “Terri Lyne Carrington”, https://www.berklee.edu/people/terri-lyne-carrington who is an amazing drummer, musician, producer, and artist.
+The honorees were Dorthaan Kirk hosted by SFJAZZ Founder & Executive Artistic Director Randall Kline.
+The NEA Jazz Master event was hosted by Dee Dee Bridgewater and the musical director was, “Terri Lyne Carrington”, who is an amazing drummer, musician, producer, and artist.
 So, I was able to be involved from home in this beautiful honoring of these people.
 The whole process was beautiful!
 I guess it was the closest thing to doing the show.
-You can see the “The NEA Jazz Master Virtual tribute concert” on Youtube, https://www.youtube.com/watch?v=YxCa4UK7rKg
+You can see the “The NEA Jazz Master Virtual tribute concert” on Youtube.

 The second one is to be compensated for what you do.
 A lot of times, though it is a gift, It is also a service, and it is our livelihood.
 Therefore, I think that it’s all right to be compensated for that.
 You need to be able to pay your bills and not worry.
 This way, you can continue to be worry-free enough so that you can create.
 Also, be open.
 I think that all those things need to work in concert with each other.